Police officers in Parti Liyani's case neglected their duties: Shanmugam

-SINGAPORE - The police officers who were involved in the case of Ms Parti Liyani were found to have neglected their duties and fallen short of expectations.
+The police officers involved in the case of Ms Parti Liyani were found to have neglected their duties and fallen short of expectations.

-Both officers have been fined, and the penalties were calculated through the number of months of salary increments foregone, said Minister for Home Affairs K. Shanmugam on Monday (Feb 14).
+Both officers have been fined, and the penalties were calculated through the number of months of salary increments foregone, said Minister for Home Affairs K. Shanmugam yesterday.

 He was responding to Mr Zhulkarnain Abdul Rahim (Chua Chu Kang GRC), who had asked for an update on the internal investigations.